-At one time when people thought email platforms would die due to the emergence of social media.
-A lot of people started using Facebook (2.85 billion), WhatsApp (2 billion), Instagram (1.3 billion), etc., which are more fun and easy to communicate with.
+With billions of people owning and using cellphones, email has become a lucrative marketing tool.
+Many started using Facebook (2.85 billion), WhatsApp (2 billion), Instagram (1.3 billion), and so on, which are more fun and easy to communicate with that regular email.

 Studies show that Baby Boomers (born between 1946-1964) spend most of their money buying things online.
 This generation prefers long content emails.

-They are loyal to brands to which they have committed for a long time.
-Another factor is that real business talks are considered professional when email platforms are used rather than Social media.
+They are loyal to breathe committed totted for a long time.
+Another factor is that real business talks are considered professional when email platforms are used rather than social media.

 Even though social media like Facebook has a lot of users, business websites get the most clicks (300-400) from email marketing.

-3. 87% B2B consider email as the best organic marketing technique
+- 87% B2B considers email the best organic marketing technique.

-4. 46% of emails are checked using mobile phones
+- 46% of emails are checked using mobile phones.

-5. 59% of Millennials use mobile phones to check emails
+- 59% of Millennials use mobile phones to check emails.

-6. There are approximately 1.8 billion Gmail accounts
+- There are approximately 1.8 billion active Gmail accounts.

-7. 85% of the email marketing goal is lead generation
+- 85% of the email marketing goal is lead generation.

-8. 82% of marketing emails have no more than 60 characters in the subject line
+- 82% of marketing emails have no more than 60 characters in the subject line.

-10. Email marketing is six times effective than Twitter
+- Email marketing is six times more effective than Twitter.

 1. 4.14 Billion Email Users in 2021